How Does Car Insurance Work? You Have Car Insurance But Do You Know How?

 How does car insurance work?

-A huge percentage of car owners don’t actually own their cars, but rather lease vehicles or have them financed by banks and other companies that lend them money.
+A huge percentage of car owners don’t actually own their cars.
+Instead they lease vehicles or have them financed by banks and other companies that lend them money.

-To cover the risk of those covering the capital costs of your vehicle, car insurance becomes compulsory for those who need to borrow money to buy their vehicles.
+To cover the risk of those covering the capital costs, car insurance becomes compulsory for those borrow money to buy vehicles.

 But even a large percentage of people who own their cars outright opt for car insurance because of the high costs involved in repairing and replacing cars that have been either damaged in accidents, stolen or highjacked.

 How Does Car Insurance Work and What types Of Car Insurance Are There?